warezoid/3d_printing/projects/project_2/final_report.md

 **Warning**

-The product is made of PLA plastic, which, although it comes from renewable sources, is still plastic and therefore does not belong in the wild.
+The product is made of PLA plastic, which does not belong in nature.
 I recommend using this project with respect for the environment - ideally in your own garden or in someone else's garden with the owner's permission.

 If the product runs out of life, try to reuse it or recycle it properly.